 Identity and access management (IAM)

 After you set up your external key service and connect it to Google Workspace, you need to connect Google Workspace to your identity provider (IdP).
-Any IdP that supports OAuth can be utilized.
+You can use any IdP that supports OAuth.
 Your external key service uses the IdP to authenticate users before they can encrypt files or access encrypted files.

-If you don't already use a third-party identity provider (IdP) with Google Workspace, you can set up your IdP for use with your key service in either of two ways:
+If you don't already use a third-party identity provider (IdP) with Google Workspace, you can set up your IdP for use with your key service in any of the following ways:

-- Use Google identity - If your security model doesn't require additional isolation of your encrypted data from Google, you can use the default Google identity as your IdP.
+- Use Google identity: If your security model doesn't require additional isolation of your encrypted data from Google, you can use the default Google identity as your IdP.
+This setup is detailed in Appendix B: Google IdP Configuration .

-You can set up your IdP—either a third party IdP or Google identity—using either a .well-known file that you host on your organization's website or the Admin console (which is your IdP fallback).
-There are several considerations for each method, as described in the table below.
+You can set up your IdP by using either a .well-known file that you host on your organization website or the Admin console (which is your IdP fallback).
+The following table covers considerations for each method:

 Considerations | .well-known setup | Admin console setup (IdP fallback) |